vaultaggregator/vaultaggregator/replit.md

 # Overview

-Vault Aggregator is a DeFi yield aggregation platform designed to help users discover, track, and compare yield farming opportunities across various blockchain networks and protocols.
+Vault Aggregator is a streamlined DeFi yield aggregation platform designed to help users discover, track, and compare yield farming opportunities across various blockchain networks and protocols.
 It provides real-time data on APY rates, TVL (Total Value Locked), and risk assessments.
-The platform features a modern React frontend and a Node.js/Express backend, integrating with DeFi Llama's API for automated data synchronization.
-Its ambition is to provide comprehensive coverage of DeFi lending and yield opportunities.
+The platform features a modern React frontend and a Node.js/Express backend, integrating with Morpho's API for authenticated data synchronization.
+The focus is on core yield tracking and portfolio management without unnecessary AI features.

 # User Preferences